Robert P. Ufer

 Professional Hockey

 While remaining of counsel to the Firm, Bob left the full-time practice of law in 1994 to become President, CEO and Commissioner of the International Hockey League (“IHL”), which was a “triple A” minor league for professional hockey in the United States and Canada.
-He served in that capacity until 1998.
-This experience provided valuable insights into unconventional business structures.
+He was nicknamed the “Skating Commissioner” (cheesy, but good marketing), and served in that capacity until 1998.

 In 2000, Bob joined with two other member owners to form Service Brands International, L.L.C. located in Ann Arbor, Michigan, became an owner in Molly Maid, Inc. Bob served as president of SBI from its inception until early 2009, when he was appointed Co-Chairman.
 Building on success they experienced with Molly Maid, Inc., SBI developed additional service business, franchise concepts, and provided hundreds of people with the opportunity to realize their dream of owning their own business(es).
 The SBI family of companies ultimately included Molly Maid, Mr. Handyman International, L.L.C., ProTect Painters International, L.L.C., Certified Restoration DryCleaning Network, L.L.C., Ductz International, L.L.C. and 1-800-DryClean, L.L.C.
 In 2007, Bob and his SBI partners purchased a 50% ownership interest in PuroSystems, L.L.C., a restoration fire and water cleanup franchise concept.

 Over the years, many of these companies were sold.
-Then, in June, 2015, SBI, Molly Maid, Mr. Handyman and ProTect comprised approximately 750 franchise business territories, and on June 12, 2015, SBI had a liquidity event and sold to a strategic purchaser, which owned other service franchise concepts.
+Then, in June, 2015, SBI had a liquidity event, selling Molly Maid, Mr. Handyman and ProTect Painters, comprised of approximately 750 franchise business territories, to a strategic purchaser, which owned other service business, franchise concepts.

 Other Businesses

 Since 2011, Bob has worked with Roger Rupp, the founding owner of The Solutions Group, Inc. (“TSG”), and became an owner, officer and director in 2012.
-TSG is a Michigan software development company, which creates and owns its own modular systems that can be reconfigured to meet individual customer needs in the variable data printing industry.
+TSG is a Michigan software development company, which creates and owns its own modular systems that can be reconfigured to meet individual customer needs in the variable data, printing industry.
+In 2023, TSG merged a portion of its business with ClicTell, and soon after ClicTell obtained a nationwide contract with a major automotive manufacturer.
+TSG’s remaining business has continued to grow in its traditional space.

 Self Storage Facilities in Western Florida

 Bob was one of the original owners of Swift Self Storage, LLC, which is a ±78,000 square foot self storage, single story, climate-controlled facility in Bradenton, Florida, with ±900 storage units.
 The market was sufficiently “hot” that the Bradenton property was sold before the end of its first year of operation.
-Bob and his partner have a second facility now under construction in Port Charlotte, Florida.
-Other types of storage facilities in Florida are also under consideration.
+Bob and his partner built another storage facility, “Climate Guard,” in Port Charlotte, Florida, that opened in July, 2024.

 Pointe Alarm and Detroit Fire Company

 Bob is currently an owner and officer of Pointe Alarm, LLC (www.pointealarm.com), Detroit Fire Company, LLC (www.detroitfireco.com) and Controllor Systems Corporation (www.controllorsecurity.com).
-These companies provide both commercial and residential customers with state-of-the-art security, video monitoring and fire detection/alarm technologies.
+These companies provide both commercial and residential customers with state-of-the-art security, video monitoring and fire detection/alarm technologies, and related services.
+Pointe Alarm has expanded its real time, video/audio monitoring business to include mobile trailers with AI, video, and speaker capabilities.

 Commercial Real Estate Ventures